emissary-ingress/emissary/docs/topics/install/help/dns-propagation.md

-# `edgectl install`: DNS Failed to Propagate to This Host
+# Edgectl Install: DNS Failed to Propagate to This Host

 The installer has acquired a DNS name for your cluster but is unable to resolve that name on your host.